straut12/sj4u-gh/_pages/ref/coding/html.md

 Bootstrap is a set of templates, a front-end framework using bits of html/css code, that can help speed up the development of a website.
 For example instead of writing a set of html/css code to make professional looking buttons for your page you can use bootstrap buttons already created.

-# javascript
+# JavaScript
 JavaScript is called in the script tags

-Javascript can be called inside html multiple ways
+JavaScript can be called inside html multiple ways
 Placed inline using \<script>
 ```html
 <body>